 In practice this means a robust CSS library is made available by using classes that closely map to the underlying CSS properties.
 For example, applying a class like “text-center” to an element means that we’re setting its text-align property to center.
 The big advantage of Tailwind over the style tag is Tailwind classes can target specific display sizes.

 In my experience, Tailwind is most useful for screen enhancements.
-I am unclear how to implement this solution for print.
+At the moment, Xidipity only has partial printer support.

 The general design language of Xidipity takes a traditional approach which includes a full width header and footer, content area left, and sidebar right.
 The blog post summary card optionally supports the inclusion of a featured image.